qingfengxia/Cfd/README.md

 There should be a FreeCAD 0.19 will release a Python3 support, since python for Qt5 (PySide2) is generally available and Python 2 will be not maintained since 2020.
 There should be little work on this Cfd module to support Python3, initial python3 has been tested since May 2019 with the official PPA 0.19-python3 dev on Ubuntu 18.04.

-### Install freecad v0.18 stable
-After Oct 2016, Cfd boundary condition C++ code (FemConstraintFluidBoundary) has been merged into official master in stable v0.17
+After Oct 2016, Cfd boundary condition C++ code (FemConstraintFluidBoundary) has been merged into official master in stable v0.17.
 Make sure Gmsh function is enabled and installed.  gmsh 3 has been bundled with FreeCAD v0.17 on Windows.

+### Install OpenFOAM into WSL on Windows 10

+OpenFOAM installation is identical to general Linux.

+**PyFoam must be installed to the Python embedded/bundled with FreeCAD**

+To check if PyFoam has been properly installed, inside the FreeCAD Python console,  run `import PyFoam`, if there is error, then Addon manager can not install Cfd module.
+User may edit PyFoam source code after installation to fix the error, see instruction in [issue 21](https://github.com/qingfengxia/Cfd/pull/21)

+This prerequisite check by Addon can be skipped by "comment out PyFoam line in metadata.txt"

 ### Install Cfd workbemch